vivekbarsagadey/algo-trading-system/docs/END-TO-END-SEQUENCE-DIAGRAM.md

 This is the **master sequence diagram** representing the entire system behavior.

-It is fully aligned with:
+This is fully aligned with:

-✔ PRD ()
+- PRD
-✔ DOCUMENT PACK (SRS, SDD, Redis Schema, API Contract, etc.) () ✔ All previously created documents (SRS, HLD, LLD, Workflow, Pipeline, State Machine, Traceability, QA Matrix)
+- DOCUMENT PACK (SRS, SDD, Redis Schema, API Contract, etc.)
+- All previously created documents (SRS, HLD, LLD, Workflow, Pipeline, State Machine, Traceability, QA Matrix)

 If you want a **PNG version**, I can generate it.